The FBA Profiler

 Table 3.3

-Correlations between FBA Profiler and other behavior rating scales
+Correlations between FBA Profiler and BASC-2

 Internalizing Externalizing